Dyslex1k/VRC-Skeletal-Hands/README.md

 This is the current Idea on how this would work though due to my personal life and VRChats solution being "Very Close" I will not spend to making this.
 Though if VRChat hasn't implemeted this in a month I will work on making this solution a reality!
 ## Known Issues
-- When SteamVr Overlay is up all hand tracking stops working.
+- Hand tracking doesn't work if the steamVr overlay is open (Just close steamVr overlay to fix the issue).
 - Touch Controllers have no gesture system.
 - Does not support upper and lower finger curl.
 (DiverX Gloves)
 - Currently uses a large about of bit space to sync remote users.
+(You can use no sync templates avoid this)